dannguyen/smalldata_journalism/projects/creating-visualizations-for-the-internet/03-sharing-it-via-web.md

 ---
 layout: project
 title: Sharing it on the Web
-tagline: Freeing the file
+tagline: Showing the world what you've drawn
 project: creating-viz
-project_order: 4
+project_order: 3
 ---

 ### Pros